What is Predation?

 Explanation: Each individual predator takes a fixed fraction of the prey population each time period.
 If prey density double, the number each predator eats per day doubles Assumptions

-Assumptions: Encounter and kill rate is simple fraction of prey population, V No “saturation” or “satiation” of predator No “handling” or “processing” time No “switching” from one prey species to another
+Assumptions: Encounter and kill rate is a simple fraction of prey population, No “saturation” or “satiation” of predator.
+No “handling” or “processing” time.
+No “switching” from one prey species to another.

 Biological Basis: Likely valid for the lower range of prey densities for some species